ibm-cloud-docs/log-analysis/getting-started.md

 Choose a cloud resource for which you want to manage logs.
 Then, configure this log source so that you can monitor its logs through the {{site.data.keyword.la_full_notm}} service.
 The log source can be located in the same region where you provision an {{site.data.keyword.la_full_notm}} instance or in a different region.

 The following table lists cloud resources that you can configure to store and manage logs by using the {{site.data.keyword.la_full_notm}} service.
-Complete the tutorial for a resource to get started working with the {{site.data.keyword.loganalysisshort}} service:
+Complete the tutorial for a resource to get started with the {{site.data.keyword.loganalysisshort}} service:

 <table>
   <caption>Tutorials to get started working with the {{site.data.keyword.la_full_notm}} service </caption>